DAY 1: SUNDAY

 observe the different vegetation zones, catch a glimpse of Darwin and Wolf volcanoes, and observe Galapagos Penguins, Flightless Cormorants and Pelicans.

-Afternoon: Lunch service.
+PM: Lunch service.
 Navigation to Fernandina Island.
 Wet landing.
 Nature walk on Espinoza Point.
 Deep water snorkeling.

 Fernandina Island is the youngest and most active volcano in the Galapagos, with eruptions taking place every few years.
 The flat lava of Punta Espinosa offers a stark and barren landscape, but here flightless cormorants build their nests on the point, sea lions sprawl on the beach or play in the tide pools and large numbers of marine iguanas dot the sand.
 We also will have the opportunity to compare the Aa and Pahoehoe lava types here.